AdobeDocs/experience-manager-64.en/help/forms/using/enabling-forms-portal-components.md

 discoiquuid: 4d318908-c724-4582-a82b-6e9b1c55705b
 ---

-# Enabling forms portal components{#enabling-forms-portal-components}
+# Enabling forms portal components {#enabling-forms-portal-components}

 Out of the box, forms portal components are not available for use.
 To make the components appear in the list of available components in AEM sidekick, perform the following steps: